 Visiting Cumberland Gap National Historical Park is an escape into another world.

-Established in 1940, the Park preserves Cumberland Gap, the first great mountain gateway to the west that was used by Native tribes, wildlife, and people for getting into Kentucky’s wilderness through mountains.
+Established in 1940, the park preserves Cumberland Gap, the first great mountain gateway to the west that was used by Native tribes, wildlife, and people to get into Kentucky’s wilderness through the mountains.

 The Visitor Center is one of the must-visit spots for you to check out the Museum and Eastern National Bookstore, watch dramatic films, and admire Appalachian art at Cumberland Crafts.

-Take a ranger with you and head to explore Gap Cave to learn about its formations, and tour Hensley Settlement for immersing deeper in the Park’s rich history.
+Take a ranger with you and head to explore Gap Cave to learn about its formations and tour Hensley Settlement to immerse deeper in the park’s rich history.

 Fort Donelson National Battlefield